 EARLY LEARNINGS IN ‘GOLF AND TENNIS COUNTRY’

-namely the Shahar Peer Visa issue, which led to player boycotts and questions surrounding the future of the tournament.
+I was tasked with overseeing Communications for the award-winning Dubai Tennis Championships.
+Working closely with tournament organiser, Dubai Duty Free, and title sponsor, Barclays, I managed my first Crisis Communications project, the Shahar Peer Visa issue, which led to player boycotts and questions surrounding the future of the tournament.
 The reactive and proactive communications strategy introduced helped sustain the tournament’s reputation and regained its popularity as one of the players’ favourite stops of the WTA and ATP Tours.

 PROTECTING CLEAN ATHLETES

-As a member of the Executive Leadership Team, he was responsible for creating and implementing the Communications and Marketing Strategy to support the Federation’s Business Strategy: Transformation 2022.
+As a member of the Executive Leadership Team, I was responsible for creating and implementing the Communications and Marketing Strategy to support the Federation’s Business Strategy: Transformation 2022.
 The Strategy was delivered across all 71 Commonwealth nations and territories in the lead up to Gold Coast 2018.